magenta-aps/osdatascanner/docs/dev-environment.md

 During development, we mount our local editable files into the docker containers which means they are owned by the local user, and **not** the user running inside the container.
-Thus any processes running inside the container, like management commands, will not be allowed to create or update files in the mounted locations.
+Thus, any processes running inside the container, like management commands, will not be allowed to create or update files in the mounted locations.